Приостановлено действие временного запрета на экспорт бензина

 Related content

-The Government of the Russian Federation has decided to increase the export quota for […]
+The Government of the Russian Federation has decided to extend the export quotas for […]

 21.06.2024